gpradeepkumar98/Principal-component-analysis-on-iris-dataset/README.md

     PCA scatter plots to visualize the data in the reduced-dimensional space.
     Explained variance ratios for each principal component.
-    Cumulative explained variance to help you decide how many principal components to retain.

 You can use these results to better understand the structure and relationships within the Iris dataset, which can be valuable for various data analysis and machine learning tasks.
 License